 Mind maps can benefit your memory retention rate as it helps you to visualize information in the form of images, branches, and colors.
 This helps your brain to better encode this information into your memory.

 There are plenty of tools out there that can help you to create mind maps such as Taskade, Whimsical, and Miro.
-However, Taskade is the better tool for you as you can create mind maps, to-do lists, and more for free with Taskade.
+However, Taskade stands out from other tools because in addition to creating mind maps, it also allows you to take notes, create outlines, build to-do lists, and collaborate on group projects.

 Mind maps can be beneficial for everyday tasks as they can be used to organize, brainstorm, and solve complex problems.
 You can also use mind maps to display ideas linking to a key concept to help you with memorizing information.